microsoft/BotFramework-WebChat/HOOKS.md

 When called, this function will send a text message activity to the bot.

-You can optionally include the input method the text message is collected.
+You can optionally include the input method how the text message was collected.
 Currently, if specified, only `speech` is supported.

 ## `useSendMessageBack`